We’ve All Been the Newbie

 Fair play, you don’t need to be a newbie to encounter The Micro-manager.
 But it can be even more frustrating trying to learn the ropes when you’re working with a micro-manager.
 The Micro-manager is sometimes a newbie of sorts themselves.
 A worker bee who isn’t a natural leader, and hasn’t learnt ‘managing’ is not synonymous with constantly checking and watching over the newbie’s shoulder.

 Micro-managers seem to come at all levels of experience though.
 They have convoluted processes in need of streamlining; the fact that no one gets their process makes them think they’re they only ones who are well-organised.
-In reality this is a delusion.
+This is pure delusion.

 The micro-manager thinks they’re irreplaceable.
 They might even resist taking flex-time, annual leave, long service leave, and – annoyingly – sick leave.
 They’ll sniffle and snuffle, cough, sneeze and croak their way through their flu-filled day because in their mind, no one can do the job as well as they do.